aaalexlit/sql-concepts/README.md

     $ cd sql-concepts/
     $ docker compose up
     ```
 1. Wait until the needed images are pulled
-next to the "OPEN PORT" button on the upper row you'll see a list of hyperlinks with the corresponding ports.
+Next to the "OPEN PORT" button on the upper row you'll see a list of hyperlinks with the corresponding ports.
 ![hyperlinked ports](https://raw.githubusercontent.com/aaalexlit/sql-concepts/main/images/open_gui.png)
 Press the "8080" one and you'll have a new tab with an instance of [Cloudbeaver](https://dbeaver.com/docs/cloudbeaver/Build-and-deploy/) - a database management tool with a rich web interface
 1. You need to login with `learner/learner` to Cloudbeaver to get access to the preconfigured connection and sql sheet.